ztauthstar/ztauthstar/content/openprotocolspec/2025-04-05/authstarmodels/_index.md

 - **Transferable**: It can be moved easily between systems and locations without issues.
 - **Versionable and Immutable**: It must be tamper-proof, versioned, reviewable at any time.
+- **Valid**: It must contain only valid data.
+Invalid or corrupted information must not be allowed.
 - **Resilient to Disconnection**: It must stay available even when offline and sync later to stay consistent.
 This means being eventually consistent.